Frequently Asked Questions

 General inquiries

-• The Climate Pledge is a commitment to be net-zero carbon by 2040—a decade ahead of the Paris Agreement’s goal of 2050.
+• The Climate Pledge is a commitment to be net-zero carbon by 2040.
 Amazon co-founded The Climate Pledge with Global Optimism in 2019, and became the first company to sign the Pledge.
-The Climate Pledge is a cross-sector community of global companies working together to address the climate crisis and solve the challenge of decarbonizing our economy.
+The Climate Pledge is a cross-sector community of companies working together to address the climate crisis and solve the challenge of decarbonizing our economy.

 • Signatories of The Climate Pledge agree to three principal areas of action: